| | Dr. Alleyne's address to the I Regional

 you two important concepts and perhaps there will be another opportunity

 for me to go into them more fully.
+When we speak of the information revolution,

 we should go back to fifty years ago.
 Yesterday, we went to a restaurant